 Webydo is a platform that was created "for designers, by designers."
 It allows those designers to work with a visual tool to create the visual appearance of a website.

-However, unlike other visual design programs (e.g. Photoshop, InDesign) that simply allow the designer to create a picture of a website which will later need to be coded by a developer, Webydo handles all the code-creating needs of that project.
+However, unlike other visual design programs (e.g. Photoshop, InDesign) that simply allow the designer to create a picture of a website that will later need to be coded by a developer, Webydo handles all the code-creating needs of that project.

 This allows designers to easily publish a fully functional website from the design that they have just created.